 - P.S.
 15 is a Title I PreK - 5th grade elementary school serving 89% low-income students, including 40% students in temporary housing.
 The school's "magnet" approach centers on the Renzulli School-wide Enrichment Model (SEM) to identify and cultivate the strengths and talents of all students.

 - In June 2016, P.S.
 15 hosted a Community Forum to showcase enrichment activities, including pickle-making and the history of Lower East Side, organic gardening, Lego Robotics, and sewing dolls that reflect a multi-cultural community.
 District 1 staff shared information and materials about SIPP grant.
 Special guest First Lady of NYC Chirlane McCray visited and introduced the ThriveNYC initiative for mental health.

 - Alongside the SIPP grant, P.S.
 15 partnered with the Trust for Public Land to renovate the play yard, partnered with Pathways to Leadership (P2L) to offer a full range of health, social service, and academic supports as a Community School, and extended the Gifted & Talented program to now grades Kindergarten-3 (adding a grade each year).

 - During the 2016-17 school year, P.S.
 15 hired a full-time Enrichment Coordinator to expand enrichment opportunities for all students.
-The school met all Renewal progress benchmarks and has been featured in several publications about innovative programs.
-Coming up in February 2017 is a Make-a-Thon event for budding tinkerers.
+The school met all Renewal progress benchmarks, posted the highest progress on 2017 State ELA and math results of all NYC Renewal schools, and has been featured in several publications about innovative programs, such as its February 2017 Make-a-Thon event for budding tinkerers.

 Equitable, Choice-based Socio-economic Integration Policy Updates: